 Oxygen Therapy Contraindications: When Supplemental Oxygen Can Be Harmful

 There are specific situations where supplemental oxygen should not be used or requires careful dose titration.
 The most dangerous misconception is that more oxygen is always better.
-A landmark RCT found that high-flow oxygen during COPD exacerbations more than doubled mortality compared to titrated oxygen targeting 88-92% SpO2.
-Untreated pneumothorax, certain chemotherapy drugs, and paraquat poisoning are absolute contraindications.
+A landmark 2010 randomized trial (Austin et al., BMJ) found that high-flow oxygen during COPD exacerbations more than doubled mortality (9% versus 4%) compared with titrated oxygen targeting 88-92% SpO2.
+Untreated pneumothorax, bleomycin history, and paraquat poisoning are the situations where oxygen turns actively harmful.

 This is the most clinically significant oxygen therapy precaution.
 A subset of patients with chronic obstructive pulmonary disease (COPD) have chronic CO2 retention (hypercapnia).
 Their respiratory drive has adapted to chronically elevated CO2 levels, and in some cases, low oxygen levels (hypoxic drive) become the primary stimulus for breathing.